joseph-ortiz/go-fundamentals/README.md

 - Go functions can return multiple values
 - Variadic functions - functions that can have an unknown number of paramters

+## Conditionsals
+- 'If' conditions evaulate a Boolean expression for true or false
+- Curly brance must start on the same line of the if
+- No Parentheses around the if condition.